 This white paper has been drafted by the staff of the Nebraska Information Technology Commission and the members of the Collaborative Aggregation Partnership (CAP) in an attempt to communicate the history, challenges and uncertain future facing a majority of Nebraska's distance learning consortia as they approach the end of their distance learning contracts.
 This white paper will suggest an upgrade plan and sustainable networking topology that will rely upon cooperation among K-12 districts, ESUs, higher education partners, and selected agencies of the State of Nebraska.
-The goal of the project will be the establishment of a statewide synchronous videoconferencing network and a high bandwidth, wide area network for at least 270 of our 293 high schools and their 43 ESU, informal education and higher education partners.
+The goal of the project will be the establishment of a high bandwidth, wide area network that will allow for a variety of asynchronous and synchronous distance learning and other education-related applications and services for at least 270 of the 293 public high schools The goal of the project will be the establishment of a statewide synchronous videoconferencing network and a high bandwidth, wide area network for at least 270 of our 293 high schools and their 43 ESU, informal education and higher education partners.
+Although this white paper primarily focuses on the interoperability needs of the high schools and colleges using JPEG and MPEG2 video compression technology, the statewide education network could eventually serve every school building, district, and college.